Ability versus right

 If you are already running a web server on the system where EZproxy is running, do not attempt to install EZproxy within directories that are used by that web server.

-Before getting started EZproxy 6.4.4 requires users to obtain a WSKey to run the software, as the license keys from previous versions of EZproxy will not work in EZproxy 6.4.4.
+Before getting started EZproxy 6.5.2 requires users to obtain a WSKey to run the software.
 Before downloading EZproxy, please request your WSKey.
 To request and obtain a Key, please see Request a WSKey.

 Create a directory for EZproxy and make it your current directory with the commands:

 - Download ezproxy-linux.bin into this directory.
 If you download this file on a different system and use FTP to move it to your EZproxy server, be sure to perform the transfer using binary.

 Rename the download file from ezproxy-linux.bin to ezproxy to make it executable with the commands:

 mv ezproxy-linux.bin ezproxy chmod 755 ezproxy